Settefinestre

 Settefinestre is best known for the site of late Republican Roman slave-run villa that was excavated in 1976–81.
 It lies between Capalbio and Orbetello in Tuscany, Italy.

-It was one of the first large Roman villas to be excavated and thoroughly published, and the exemplary archaeological excavations were a starting point for the new phase of science-supported field archaeology in Italy that led to a more detailed study of the occupation history of the Roman countryside and moves beyond the antiquarian tradition of villa-studies.
+It was one of the first large Roman villas to be excavated and thoroughly published, and the exemplary archaeological excavations were a starting point for the new phase of science-supported field archaeology in Italy that led to a more detailed study of the occupation history of the Roman countryside and moved beyond the antiquarian tradition of villa studies.

 It is also important as an example of the villas described in the ancient texts of Varro and Columella.

 History

 The villa was located in the Ager Cosanus, 3.5 km from Cosa, a Latin colonia founded in 273 BC.
 The area was linked to Rome by the Via Aurelia from about 241 BC.
 After the Second Punic War (218 to 201 BC) in which Hannibal had left a trail of devastation across Italy, the rich bought up both public land and the small farms of the poor.
 Like many Latin colonies, Cosa also suffered a crisis in the Roman Republican civil wars and became depopulated.
-As part of land redistribution, a group of great villas were assembled in the area, run by slave labour like the latifundia estates typical of southern Italy.
+As part of land redistribution, a group of great villas was assembled in the area, run by slave labour like the latifundia estates typical of southern Italy.

-The villa was built on an earlier site in about 40-30 BC by the local Sestii family as shown by brick stamps.
+The villa was built on an earlier site in about 40-30 BC by the local Sestii family, as shown by brick stamps.

 It prospered in the early 1st century AD and was enlarged with a large cryptoporticus to support a terraced platform of 44 x 44 m.

-In the Trajanic period, the villa underwent a major conversion; the guest apartment became the lodgings of a procurator with separate entrance, all the production areas were moved out while outside large baths were built in a part of the gardens.
+In the Trajanic period, the villa underwent a major conversion; the guest apartment became the lodgings of a procurator with a separate entrance, all the production areas were moved out, while outside large baths were built in a part of the gardens.
 A piggery and extended slave quarters were added.

-The villa still prospered in the age of the Antonines until about 175 after which the land probably ended up in the imperial estate and the buildings underwent a slow, progressive decline.
+The villa still prospered in the age of the Antonines until about 175, after which the land probably ended up in the imperial estate and the buildings underwent a slow, progressive decline.

 The villa was re-fortified at a later period and was again rebuilt as a villa in the more modern sense in the 15th century.
 The villa was renovated in the 1970s as a luxury holiday property with the ruins open to the public and picturesquely incorporated in the garden plan.